D-REX: Dialogue Relation Extraction with Explanations: Baseline Models

 We follow the fine-tuning protocol of \citeauthor{devlin-etal-2019-bert} for span prediction.
 We introduce start and end vectors, $S, E\in\mathbb{R}^{H}$.
 If $T_{i}\in\mathbb{R}^{H}$ is the final hidden representation of token $i$, then we compute the probability of token $i$ being the start of the predicted explanation as a dot product with the start vector, followed by a softmax over all words in the dialogue:

 To predict the end token, we use the same formula and replace the start vector $S$ with the end vector $E$.
-To compute the loss, we take the mean of the cross-entropy losses per token for the start position and add them to the mean of cross-entropy losses per token for the end position.
+To compute the loss, we take the mean of the cross-entropy losses per token for the start and end vectors.
 Formally, let $|d|$ be the number of tokens in dialogue $d$, then

 where $y_{i}^{S}$ and $y_{i}^{E}$ are the start and end labels.
 Because we want explanations extracted only from the dialogue, if the start or end token with largest log-likelihood occurs within the first $l$ tokens, where $l$ is the length of [CLS]$r$[SEP]$s$[SEP]$o$[SEP], then we consider there to be no predicted explanation.